This project was created during the "Assistive Technology for Education" course by Professor Susanna Pelagatti at the University of Pisa.

 The "Listen" step can be useful to blind students.
 Furthermore, the website is responsive and the text is scalable.

 The "Watch" and the "Read" step can be useful to deaf students.

 The Latin texts we used are the original Phaedrus' Fabulae.
 The English and Italian texts are a simplified translation of the original, written by us.

 The cartoons we chose have been taken from YouTube.
-We are planning to develop the missing onews for the Latin language.
+We appealed to fair use.
+We are planning to develop the missing ones in Latin language.

 The human voices were recorded by Camilla Commodaro (It), Sara Marani (En) and Clizia Cavaglioni (Lat).